movabletype/mt-docs-data-api-reference/data-structures.md

 + type (string) - The field type.
 This property can be set only when creating.
 Available values are follows. `single_line_text`: Single line text field. / `multi_line_text`: Multiple line text field. / `number` Number field. / `url`: URL field. / `date_and_time`: Date and time field. / `date_only`: Date only fiel. / `time_only`: Time only field. / `select_box`: Select box field. / `radio_button`: Radio button field. / `checkboxes`: Checkbox field. / `asset`: Asset (file) type field. / `asset_audio`: Audio asset field. / `asset_video`: Video asset field. / `asset_image`: Image asset field. / `embedded_text`: Embedded text field. / `tags`: Tag field. / `list`: List field. / `tables`: Table field. / `content_type` Content type field. / `categories`: Category set field.
 + uniqueID (string) - The unique ID of this content field.
 Not writable.
 + updatable (boolean) - `true`: Current user can update this content field. / `false`: Current user cannot update this content field.
 Not writable.

+## ContentData
++ author
+    + displayName (string) -  The display name of this content data creator.
+Not writable
+    + id (number) - The ID of this content data creator.
+Not writable
+    + userpicUrl (string) - The URL of this content data creator's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
+Not writable
++ basename (string) - The identifier for this content data.
++ blog
+    + id (number) - The ID of the site that contains this cotent data.
+Not writable
++ createdDate (string) - Created date of this content data. (format is iso 8601 datetime) Not writable.
++ data (array[ContentFieldData]) - List of data of this content data.
++ date (string) - The published time for this content data. (format is iso 8601 datetime)
++ id (number) - The ID of this content data.
+Not writable.
++ label (string) - The label value of this data.
++ modifiedBy - Last modified user of this content data.
+Not writable.
+    + displayName (string) - The display name of this content data modifier.
+Not writable.
+    + id (number) - The ID of this content data modifier.
+Not writable.
+    + userpicUrl - The URL of this content data modifier's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
+Not writable.
++ modifiedDate (string) - Last modified date of this content data. (format is iso 8601 datetime) Not writable.
++ status (string) - Draft: This content data is saved as draft. cd_status is 1.
+Publish: This content data is published. cd_status is 2.
+Review: This content data is waiting for approval. cd_status is 3.
+Future: This content data is scheduled for future publishing. cd_status is 4.
+Spam: This content data is marked as Spam. cd_status is 5.
++ unpublishedDate (string) - The unpublished time for this content data. (format is iso 8601 datetime) updatable (boolean) - true: The user who accessed can update this contnt data. false: The user who accessed cannot update this content data.